mido/mido/README.rst

 * Text serialization format for messages.
 (Can be safely embedded in most text file formats and protocols without escaping.)

-* Fully documented, with tutorial.

-* Includes a fairly complete unit test suite.
-(Ports are not tested yet.)

 Status
 -------